PARASMANI-KHUNTE/Travel-Agency-Booking-System---Frontend/README.md

-# Travel-Agency-Booking-System---Frontend
-Travel Agency Booking System - Frontend
 # Travel Agency Booking System - Frontend

 ## Description
 This is the frontend part of the Travel Agency Booking System built using React.js, Next.js, and TailwindCSS.
-It allows users to browse packages, book them, view their profiles, and for admins, manage packages and bookings.
+It allows users to browse and book tour packages, and for admins, manage packages and view bookings.

 ## Features
 - **User Features**:
-  - Register/Login
-  - View available packages
+  - View available tour packages
   - Book a package
-  - View and update profile
-  - View and cancel bookings

 - **Admin Features**:
   - View all bookings
   - Add, update, and delete tour packages
-  - Manage user bookings
+  - View and manage all user bookings

 ## Technologies Used
 - **React.js** - JavaScript library for building the user interface
-- **Next.js** - React framework for server-side rendering
+- **expressjs** - server-side rendering
 - **TailwindCSS** - Utility-first CSS framework
 - **Axios** - For making API requests to the backend

 ## Installation